uncharted-distil/simon/README.md

 Note that the code should work directly on a GPU-enabled machine.
 Be sure to set batch_size to something relatively large, like 64 (default is 5) to take full advantage of the GPU power with the flag addition `--batch_size 64`

+`python3 main_generate_feature_model.py --datapath home/azunre/Downloads/enron.jsonl --index 0 --config Base.pkl`

+This script demonstrates how to use the function `generate_feature_model`.
+This function generates a feature model whose output is the final 128-d feature vector learned by SIMON.
+This example script takes a datapath and an index as command line arguments (in this example, the Enron email corpus) and prints out the 128d feature vector that represents the input data (a single Enron email in this case).

 Upcoming developments include transfer learning and both GPU and heterogeneous parallelization capabilities.

 To run tensorflow's tensorboard, open up another terminal and run: